 All examples and specifications illustrated below should not be used for individual fabrication, but are intended only to provide the reader with an understanding of permissible identity components, examples of the types of permissible information, and their most effective use.

-Due to specific regional needs, facilities are encouraged to work with a local sign manufacturer, which, in turn, should obtain approval of design drawings from Corporate Communications.
-Questions should be directed to email@example.com.
+Due to specific regional needs, facilities are encouraged to work with a local sign manufacturer, which, in turn, should obtain approval of design drawings by contacting Corporate Communications here.

 NOTE: A major change to the appearance of these signs (made in 2008) is the specified typeface.* Any building or lawn signs needing freshening or changes to the wording should use the new typeface and follow the guidelines set forth herein.
 Any new signs should also follow these guidelines.